 Modern science has created fabrics that are remarkably light and breathable while providing complete protection from the elements.
-The functionality of these advancements cannot be denied but they lack the texture and character of old fashioned fabrics.
-If you prefer a more charismatic fabric for your outerwear then waxed cotton is the way to go.
-A well made and properly maintained waxed cotton jacket provides both exceptional protection from the elements and a rugged beauty that modern science cannot match.
+The functionality of these advanced materials can’t be denied, but they lack the texture and character of those old-fashioned fabrics.
+A well-made and properly maintained waxed cotton jacket provides both exceptional protection from the elements and a rugged beauty that modern science cannot match.

-Sailors have known for centuries that wet sails hold the wind better than dry sails but wet sails are heavier and add drag to the ship.
-So in the early 1700s, English sailors developed a way to saturate sail cloth with oil.
+Sailors have known for centuries that wet sails hold the wind better than dry sails, but wet sails are heavier and add drag to the ship.
+So, in the early 1700s, English sailors developed a way to saturate sail cloth with oil.
 This added the wind-catching property of wet sails with much less weight.
 It also made the sails water-resistant, preventing them from taking on extra weight.

 Barbour & Sons is credited with being the first company to commercially produce waxed cotton jackets in 1894.
-Waxed cotton jackets are almost synonymous with Barbour because they not only invented them, they were also the first waxed cotton jackets to transition into popular fashion.
+Waxed cotton jackets are almost synonymous with Barbour jackets because they not only invented them, but they were the first waxed cotton jackets to transition into popular fashion.
 Barbour started out by making clothing for farmers and gamekeepers.
 Their original designs featured a high collar or hood and fell below the knee for maximum weather protection.
 A cropped version was developed in the early 1900s to allow for riding horses and tractors.

 This hip-length barn coat from Barbour, known today as the Ashbey and Bedale models, became a favorite of the English royal family in the 1970s and 1980s.
 The speculation is that Prince Charles, Queen Elizabeth II, and their court began wearing this working-class jacket as an attempt to connect with the common citizens of England.
 Regardless of their intentions, Barbour jackets became a staple of first English and then American upper-middle-class fashion in the 1980s.

-These suits became the official outfits of British moto teams in the 1950s and then the Americans in the 1960s which lead to the top half of the suit being cut off into a jacket and branded as the Barbour International jacket.
-After notable motorsports enthusiast and sometimes actor, Steve McQueen rode with the American team in 1964, the Barbour International jacket became an instant menswear icon.
+These suits became the official outfits of British moto teams in the 1950s, then the Americans in the 1960s, which lead to the top half of the suit being cut off into a jacket and branded as the Barbour International jacket.
+After notable motorsports enthusiast and sometimes actor Steve McQueen rode with the American team in 1964, the Barbour International jacket became an instant men’s canvas jacket icon.